Summary

 Disability Disclosure

-From the latest Working with Disabilities post, here are some examples of what might constitute disability disclosure:
+From the latest post, here are some examples of what might constitute disability disclosure:

 - A direct statement: The employee explicitly states that they have a disability or condition.